icopy-site/awesome/docs/awesome/awesome-network-js.md

 * [peervision](https://github.com/mafintosh/peervision) – Live p2p streaming protocol.
 * [polo](https://github.com/mafintosh/polo) – A zero configuration service discovery module.
 * [rtsp-server](https://github.com/watson/rtsp-server) – A low level module for creating RTSP servers.
-* [utp-native](https://github.com/mafintosh/utp-native) – micro transport protocol, a network protocol similar to tcp that runs on top of udp.ort protocol, a network protocol similar to tcp that runs on top of udp.
+* [utp-native](https://github.com/mafintosh/utp-native) – micro transport protocol, a network protocol similar to tcp that runs on top of udp.ort protocol, a network protocol similar to tcp that runs on top of udp.ort protocol, a network protocol similar to tcp that runs on top of udp.